Skip to content

 What is GPU (Graphics Processing Unit)?

 GPUs are processors originally designed for graphics that excel at parallel computation, making them ideal for AI.
 Training neural networks requires millions of matrix operations that GPUs perform much faster than CPUs.
 NVIDIA dominates the AI GPU market with their CUDA platform.
 Cloud providers offer GPU instances, and consumer GPUs (RTX 3090, 4090) enable local AI work.
-GPU availability and cost significantly impact AI development timelines and accessibility.
+GPU availability and cost impact AI development timelines and accessibility.

 Advertisement